Bardorf-logo-banner

 Question – Is YouTube something attorneys should use?

 YouTube is an excellent place for attorneys to promote themselves with short online videos.
 Videos hosted on YouTube may be embedded or link to your website, and other online profiles like LinkedIn, AttorneyConnect, Avvo, and Justia.
 A short intro video of yourself can help break the ice for potential clients who may be hesitant to call your office to discuss a legal matter.
-Videos give folks a glimpse of who you are and can be
+Videos give folks a glimpse of who you are and can be an effective way to present yourself when you can’t.

 Read More »